ytakefuji/openai/README.md

 This paper reviews the literature on hikikomori, a Japanese term for a condition in which people withdraw from social contact and isolate themselves in their homes for extended periods of time.
 Hikikomori is a global health issue, with an estimated 1.5 million people in the United States and 1.2 million people in Europe affected by the condition.
 The paper discusses the identification and treatment of hikikomori, and provides recommendations for future research.
 </pre>

+6.

+7. Draw a graph of age groups with the average HbA1c of each group.

-6. Download the dataset from the following site:
+Download the dataset from the following site:

+https://data.mendeley.com/datasets/g7gzwd4c7h

 Maw, Su Su; Haga, Chiyori (2018), “Dataset for lifestyle behaviors and HbA1c status from 2012 to 2014 of Japanese middle aged and elder people”, Mendeley Data, V1, doi: 10.17632/g7gzwd4c7h.1

-https://data.mendeley.com/datasets/g7gzwd4c7h

-ask AI to create and save a graph of "HbA1c" vs "Age" with the dataset.

-Read the dataset csv file and divide the range of ages in "Age" determinant to multiple age groups and calculate the average of "HbA1c" values in each age group.
-Plot the average HbA1c of each age group with the size of group members.
-The average number of HbA1c of each age group should be scattered in the graph with x-axis as age and y-axis as HbA1c.
+ask AI to create and save a graph of "HbA1c" vs "Age" with the downloaded dataset: data.csv.
+Calculate the average HbA1c for each age group and draw a circle for each age group.
+The center point of the circle indicates the average of HbA1c, and the size of the circle is the number of participants in the age group.
-The diameter of the circle should be proportional to the number of group members.

 Hint:
 The range of "Age" values is from 40 to 74.
 The range of "HbA1c" values is from 3.5 to 12.9.